Breast reduction can relieve many of the problems associated with the excess size of large breasts

 A breast reduction is not only restricted to reducing breast size and firming up the breasts.
 Some women have abnormally large areola or nipples.
 As part of the breast reduction procedure, Dr. Chen Lee may also reduce the size of and enhance the shape of the areola.

 Breast reduction surgery is performed under general anesthesia.
 As in all other breast surgeries, patients are advised not to smoke two weeks prior to their scheduled breast reduction procedure.
 Drinking strong alcoholic beverages and taking products containing Aspirin and vitamins are to be avoided.

 Dr. Chen Lee advises most patients to plan 4 weeks off from work to recover following a breast reduction procedure.
-Depending on the degree of physical activity required at your work environment, it might be possible to return work earlier following an uncomplicated breast reduction procedure.
+Depending on the degree of physical activity required in your work environment, it might be possible to return to work earlier following an uncomplicated breast reduction procedure.
 For example, a highly motivated patient with uncomplicated surgery might be capable of returning to light office work as early as two weeks following a breast reduction.
 Strenuous activities like workouts should be avoided for 6 weeks.

 FAQ – BREAST REDUCTION

 It is a good idea for women to have an understanding of breast reduction surgery before they decide to have the procedure.
 Reading answers to common breast reduction surgery questions will provide you with valuable information that you can use during your consultation with Dr. Chen Lee.